Components and actions#

 }

-• Synchronous: To invoke an action in a fully synchronous manner, we can simply call hpx::async().get() (i.e., create a future and immediately wait on it to be ready).
+• Synchronous: To invoke an action in a fully synchronous manner, we can simply call hpx::sync which is semantically equivalent to hpx::async().get() (i.e., create a future and immediately wait on it to be ready).
 Here’s an example from the accumulator client class:

 void add(argument_type arg)